-Earn 1 hour of continuing education by joining the OT Potential Club after listening to this OT Potential Podcast course on School-based OT Caseload Trends with Jayson Davies.
+Earn 1 hour of continuing education by joining the OT Potential Club after listening to this OT Potential Podcast course on School-based OT Caseload Trends.

 The change from “caseload” to “workload” may not seem that dramatic, but make no mistake it is a quiet revolution that is happening in school-based OT.

 The article we are discussing on the podcast encourages a shifting away from an individualist, medical model “caseload” based approach.
 And, encourages us to embrace a “workload” approach, which hypothetically yields opportunities to focus more on population health.

 This shift has been underway for a while now, and the research we are looking at gives us an update on how this change is playing out on the front lines.

 After our article review, I’m so excited to talk about this with Jayson Davies, M.A., OTR/L of the OT School House!
 Jayson has experienced this shift in his own practice, and has a wealth of experience supporting school-based OTs.